 Giraffe usually have a lot of ticks living on them.
 And because of the way they are built, it is very difficult for them to groom themselves.
 So, they rub their bodies against trees to brush the ticks off.
+Sometimes they get help from birds, who pick the ticks off from places that are difficult to reach.

 An adult giraffe's tongue is a blue-purple colour, and it is about 50 centimetres long.
+This is almost the length of your arm.
 Their long tongues help them to reach leaves that are right at the top of trees.

 When giraffe need to defend themselves, they can kick in all directions.

 Giraffe's horns are called ossicones.
 When they are born, giraffe's ossicones lie flat on their head.
-As they grow older their ossicones grow straight, and after some more time they become part of their skull.
+As they grow older their ossicones grow straight, and after some more time they become part of their skull